Internet-of-People/iop-location-based-network/doc/INSTALL.md

   Note that this library is to be included in the C++ standard soon.
 - `easylogging++` 9.89, used for logging in the whole source, [download here](https://github.com/easylogging/easyloggingpp)
-- `ezOptionParser` 0.2.2, used for handling options from command line and config files, [download here](http://ezoptionparser.sourceforge.net/)
+- `ezOptionParser` 0.2.2 (with minimal changes to compile on Windows, see file history), used for handling options from command line and config files, [download here](http://ezoptionparser.sourceforge.net/)
 - `catch` 1.5.9, used only for testing,
   [download here](https://github.com/philsquared/Catch)